U.S. House GOP spotlights immigration effects on schools as Biden issues asylum order

 “I’m from North Carolina, and it’s already hard enough to find any teachers, let alone teachers who can speak other languages in addition to English, and we know that people are coming in from 160 different countries, so it is not just Spanish and English that we need, but it’s lots of different languages,” Foxx said.

-The post U.S. House GOP spotlights immigration effects on schools as Biden issues asylum order appeared first on Wisconsin Examiner.
+The post U.S. House GOP spotlights immigration effects on schools as Biden issues asylum order appeared first on Kentucky Lantern.